 Well, the modern cannabis culture is in a stage of birthing out some of the most amazing chefs we’ve ever seen.
 At the end of the day, it’s not easy to make a cannabis-infused meal delicious.
 The sharp taste of THC resin isn’t exactly the perfect herbal addition to a pasta alfredo.
 As the culture for cannabis food expands, so does the quality of the chefs that are born.

-As much as love for this herbal medicine comes into the recipe, the big challenge for marijuana chefs these days is to mask the taste.
+As much as love for this herbal medicine comes into the recipe, the big challenge for cannabis chefs these days is to mask the taste.
 Because it’s still extremely difficult to go out fine dining with cannabis these days, most of the best cannabis recipes have been fashioned at home.
 This is the beautiful thing about the current canna-cuisine situation.
-The web might be the only place you get to meet many of these canna-chefs for a while, until the world opens up its doors for the public marijuana dining experience.
+The web might be the only place you get to meet many of these canna-chefs for a while, until the world opens up its doors for the public cannabis dining experience.

 1. Payton Curry

 This man is already one of the USA’s favourite chefs, working in Arizona.
 He quit his job working in Michelin-star restaurants to join the revolution of cannabis cuisine.
-His book, the Nutritional Marijuana Cookbook, is awaiting public release, and explores ways you can include marijuana in a nutritional diet.
+His book, the Nutritional Marijuana Cookbook, is awaiting public release, and explores ways you can include cannabis in a nutritional diet.

 Payton Curry has launched his own line of edibles called Flourish, which stocks over 50 dispensaries in Arizona and California with delicious cannabis treats.
 On top of this, he works with the Arizona Epilepsy Foundation, teaching patients how to incorporate cannabis into their cuisine.